 Table of Contents

-If your site visitors can’t find what they need on your site or if your site navigation seems cumbersome on the first glance, there’s no way that they will stay on your site and browse.
+If your site visitors can’t find what they need on your site or if your site navigation seems cumbersome at the first glance, there’s no way that they will stay on your site and browse.
 It is much easier and more efficient for them to just close your site and turn to your competitors.
-Make sure that your site is user-friendly and easy to navigate by utilizing tools such as navigation bars, a search bar and breadcrumbs just to name a few.
+Make sure that your site is user-friendly and easy to navigate by utilizing tools such as navigation bars, a search bar, and breadcrumbs just to name a few.

 Ever heard of the term “dress to impress?”
 The same aesthetic principle applies to web designs.
 With hundreds of similar websites competing for the attention of the same audience, sloppy designs just won’t cut it.
 And it’s really not just about being visually attractive.
-It’s about internet users looking for immersive and pleasurable browsing experience.
+It’s about internet users looking for an immersive and pleasurable browsing experience.

-Make sure you know your target audience and use graphical elements in your design that appeals to their demographic and psychographic.
+Make sure you know your target audience and use graphical elements in your design that appeals to their demographic and psychographics.
 Readability is also a key factor so make sure you use typography appropriately and creatively.

 Many economists say that the rarest commodity in the modern world is time.
-That being said, internet visitors who are paying money for ultra-high speed internet subscription will not tolerate sites which are slow to load.
+That being said, internet visitors who are paying money for ultra-high-speed internet subscriptions will not tolerate sites which are slow to load.
 In the real world, 10 seconds might sound short but this is already considered extremely slow in terms of page load time.
 There’s no way that you can convert site visitors into actual paying customers if it takes ages for your site to load.
 Further, page load time is also a ranking factor so it’s not only your bounce rate that is affected, it’s your site’s overall SEO potential.

 To do this, make sure that all your messages are tied together – from the meta description that convinces a user to go to your site and the landing page copy.
-This also means that you have to conduct a thorough research on your target audience’s motivations.
+This also means that you have to conduct thorough research on your target audience’s motivations.

 There are other things you can do to minimize your bounce rate, but as mentioned, before performing any action, you have to understand first what’s causing your visitors to leave your site immediately causing you not to get the results you want.
 Find the source of the problem and act on it.